 This page shows you how to create an Excel Pivot Table.
-The instructions on this page apply to current versions of Excel (2007 and later).
+The guide on this page applies to current versions of Excel (2007 and later).
 If you have an earlier version of Excel, go to the page on how to create a pivot table in Excel 2003.

 |1||Date||Invoice Ref||Amount||Sales Rep.||Region|

 We will first create a very simple pivot table, which shows the total sales for each of the four sales reps in the above spreadsheet.
 To do this:

 Select any cell within the data range or select the entire data range to be used in your Pivot Table.

 Note: If you select a single cell in the data range, Excel will automatically identify, and select the whole data range for your Pivot Table.
 In order for Excel to successfully do this, the following must be satisfied:

 Click on the Pivot Table button, which is located within the 'Tables' grouping, on the 'Insert' tab of the Excel ribbon.